-The Great Leaders Program consists of three different venues:
+The Great Leaders Program consists of two different venues

-(1) Short Courses are the primary learning vehicle, consisting of two or three modules each.
+(1) Short Courses are the primary learning vehicle, varying from one to nine hours in length.

 Courses are taught on an intensive basis from the perspective of what a CEO needs to know and do.